 Functional feedbacks between soil microbes and trees can be grouped in three different ways: as pathogens, mutualists, or decomposers.
 This complex suite of interactions can either promote or inhibit tree growth.
 These interactions can influence tree diversity and productivity, yet general principles for scaling these mechanisms to ecosystem processes remain elusive.
 In my lab we have described patterns of tree-soil feedbacks in response to forestry management (Jevon, et. al., 2019), connections between tree-fungi mutualistic relationships and soil respiration (Lang, et. al., 2019), and the relationships among root functional characteristics and metabolic rates (Paradiso, et. al., 2019).

 My lab group also conducts experiments to quantify the mechanisms that scale pathogen and mutualist feedbacks from individual trees to the forest landscape.
-We are investigating the role of species-specific enemies in promoting landscape-level tree diversity (Jevon, et. al., In Review) and mutualist mycorrhizal fungi (i.e., mycorrhizae) in influencing decomposition (Lang, et. al., In Prep).
+We are investigating the role of species-specific enemies in promoting landscape-level tree diversity (Jevon, et. al., 2020) and mutualist mycorrhizal fungi (i.e., mycorrhizae) in influencing decomposition (Lang, et. al., 2021).